Get emergency flood assistance now

 - First aid kit

-- Medications you take (in a waterproof bag)
+- Medications in a waterproof bag

-- Warm clothing and bedding/pillows – plan to stay overnight if you evacuate
+- Warm clothing, bedding and pillows – plan to stay overnight if you evacuate

-- Food that won’t perish quickly (and a can opener if it is tinned food)
+- Food that won’t perish quickly

-- Waterproof bags
+- Waterproof bags.

 7. Listen for announcements